IBM/user-test-logger/README.md

 1. Download the zip file located at https://github.com/IBM/user-test-logger/archive/master.zip;
 2. Unzip the downloaded file and place it at your preferred location;
-3. Write about:debugging at the address bar;
+3. Write `about:debugging` at the address bar;
-4. Click on "Load Temporary add-on";
+4. Click on `Load Temporary add-on`;
-5. Locate the manifest.json file and selected it;
+5. Locate the `manifest.json` file and selected it;
 5. Confirm.

 ## Capturing

-Once the plugin is loaded, you will be able to see the "L" icon.
-After clicking at the "L" icon, you will be able to select the events of interest grouped by type of event, e.g., mouse, keyboard, etc.
+Once the plugin is loaded, you will be able to see the `L` icon.
+After clicking at the `L` icon, you will be able to select the events of interest grouped by type of event, e.g., mouse, keyboard, etc.

-Once you select the events of interest, you can click record.
+Once you select the events of interest, you can click `Record`.
 After that, all events triggered of the type you selected will be logged.

 ## Analyzing